 Encourage Practice

 Practice is key to becoming comfortable and proficient with technology.
+A desktop time tracker can help elderly users monitor their computer usage and establish healthy habits while learning new skills.
 Encourage your elderly loved one to practice using the computer regularly, even if it's just for a few minutes a day.

 Summary